IADesai/Recruits-Tracker/README.md

-# personal-finances-db
+# Recruit Tracker

-A dashboard for my personal finances
+A dashboard for tracking recruits

 ## Set-up and installation instructions